 There is broad agreement that the law governing the counting of electoral votes — the Electoral Count Act of 1887 (ECA) — is vague, antiquated, and has dangerous flaws that invite uncertainty.
 These ambiguities have contributed to escalating attempts by both parties to challenge the results of presidential elections over the last 20+ years, culminating with the unsettling events of January 6.

-Not only is the ECA ambiguous and confusing — it puts our political and economic stability at risk.
+Not only is the current ECA ambiguous and confusing — it puts our political and economic stability at risk.
 As a result, many Republican and Democratic members of Congress, scholars, and election experts are convinced that the law must be updated.
 Doing so will not confer an advantage to either political party.